grafana/metrictank/docs/tools.md

   -http-auth string
     	The credentials used to authenticate in the format "user:password" -http-endpoint string
-    	The http endpoint to send the data to (default "http://127.0.0.1:8080/metrics/import") -import-from uint
+    	The http endpoint to send the data to (default "http://127.0.0.1:8080/chunks") -import-after uint
-    	Only import starting from the specified timestamp -import-until uint
+    	Only import after the specified timestamp -import-up-to uint
-    	Only import up to, but not including, the specified timestamp (default 4294967295) -insecure-ssl
+    	Only import up to the specified timestamp (default 4294967295) -insecure-ssl
     	Disables ssl certificate verification -name-filter string
     	A regex pattern to be applied to all metric names, only matching ones will be imported -name-prefix string
-    	Prefix to prepend before every metric name, should include the '.' if necessary -position-file string
+    	Prefix to prepend before every metric name, should include the '.' if necessary -orgid int
+    	Organization ID the data belongs to  (default 1) -position-file string
     	file to store position and load position from -threads int